LoicBrassart/react-architecture-examples/README.md

 #### Caveats

 Beware, if one of your main folders sports the same name as one of your `node_modules`, the module will be imported instead of your file...
 Nevermore will I call a gfolder `entities`

-### ui/PrivateRoute

-#### Aim

-Add a layer of UX/Security in your frontend, ensuring that a visitor can't access to your administration pages even if he knows the exact url

-#### Explanation

-- Create a PrivateRoute component, and make your authentication checking accessible from it (in this repo, it's a simple boolean).
-- If `auth` is true, the component will go through and redirect you to the mentionned page
-- If `auth` is false, you'll be redirected to any page of your choice (here, I juste redirect to my homepage)

-### pages/Err404

-#### Aim

-Ensure any malformed url will fall on a proper error page

-#### Explanation

-- Add a simple `<Route>` at the **last** position in your `<Switch>`, and make it match any pattern.
-Every url not recognized up to there will redirect to your 404 page